Gender Pay Reporting

 Due to the demographics of our workforce, there is an under-representation of women holding managerial and senior roles in production and in central functions which is the main factor causing our mean and median pay gaps in favour of men.

 Bonus pay gaps are impacted by our demographic make-up, also whereby:

 - The vast majority of our people are employed in production with the roles filled predominantly by men.
-At Forticrete, the pay structure for our weekly paid production employees includes an element of weekly variable pay which is linked to the delivery of production targets.
+At Forticrete, the pay structure for our production employees includes an element of variable pay.
 This is captured in bonus pay.
 As a result, a higher proportion of male employees receive bonus compared to females (who on the whole are in salaried roles that have less variable pay elements).

 - More men hold senior management roles that participate in our management bonus schemes, which are paid with respect to company and personal performance, and these can provide a significant proportion of overall pay.
 With more men in the roles that are eligible for these schemes, this results in a bonus gap in favour of men.

 Our results show we have more work to do.
-Our mean gender pay gap of 21% is slightly higher than the national average of 17.4%.
-Whilst the result remains the same as in 2017, we are taking action to close the gap and we are committed to regular analysis, monitoring and continuing work to remedy the gap that we have.
+Our mean gender pay gap of 33% is higher than the national average of 17.3%.
+Whilst the result has increased since 2018, we are committed to regular analysis, monitoring and continuing work to remedy the gap that we have.

 At Forticrete we are committed to providing equal opportunities and increasing the diversity of our workforce.
 We are already undertaking several initiatives to increase diversity across our business:

 We know it will take a long-term commitment to significantly change the make-up of our workforce – and of the manufacturing sector.
 We will continue to drive these efforts to make Forticrete a diverse employer of choice.